Murder of Joseph Augustus Zarelli

-Joseph Augustus Zarelli (January 13, 1953 – February 1957), previously known as the "Boy in the Box" and "America's Unknown Child", was an American 4-year-old boy whose naked, extensively beaten dead body was found on the side of Susquehanna Road, in Philadelphia, Pennsylvania, on February 25, 1957.
-Joseph appeared to have been cleaned and freshly groomed, with a recent haircut and trimmed fingernails, although he had suffered extensive physical abuse prior to his death, with multiple bruises on his body.
-Joseph was also severely malnourished.
-The body was covered with scars, some of which were surgical (most notably on his ankle, groin, and chin).
+Joseph Augustus Zarelli (January 13, 1953 – February 1957), previously known as the "Boy in the Box", "Boy in a Box" or "America's Unknown Child", was an American 4-year-old male whose nude, malnourished, and beaten body was found on the side of Susquehanna Road, in Philadelphia, Pennsylvania, on February 25, 1957.
+Zarelli appeared to have been cleaned and freshly groomed, with a recent haircut and trimmed fingernails, although he had suffered extensive physical attacks prior to his death, with multiple bruises on his body.
+He was also severely malnourished.
+His body was covered with scars, some of which were surgical (most notably on his ankle, groin and chin).
 Authorities believe that the cause of death was homicide by blunt force trauma.

 Despite the publicity and sporadic interest throughout the years, the boy's identity remained unknown for over half a century.
 On November 30, 2022, the Philadelphia Police Department announced that detectives had determined the boy's identity using DNA and genealogical databases.
-On December 8, 2022, after more than 65 years after his body was found, the boy was publicly identified as Joseph Augustus Zarelli during a press conference held by Philadelphia Police Department.
+On December 8, 2022, more than 65 years after his body was found, he was publicly identified.
+Despite the identification, the exact circumstances leading to his death are uncertain and the case is still considered an open homicide investigation.

 Discovery of the body

-On February 25, 1957, Zarelli's body, wrapped in a plaid blanket, was found in the woods off Susquehanna Road in Fox Chase, Philadelphia.
-The body was discovered by a young man who was checking his muskrat traps.
+On February 25, 1957, Zarelli's body, wrapped in a plaid blanket, was found in the woods off Susquehanna Road in the Fox Chase neighborhood of Philadelphia.
+The body was discovered by a young man who was checking his rabbit traps.
 Fearing that the police would confiscate his traps, he did not report what he had found.
 A few days later, a college student spotted a rabbit running into the underbrush.
 Knowing that there were animal traps in the area, he stopped his car to investigate and discovered the body.
-He was also reluctant to have any contact with authorities, but he did report what he had found the following day, after hearing of the disappearance of Mary Jane Barker.
+He was also reluctant to have any contact with the police, but he did report what he had found the following day, after hearing of the disappearance of Mary Jane Barker.

 The naked body was inside a cardboard box that had once contained a bassinet of the kind sold by J. C. Penney.
 Zarelli's hair had been recently cropped, possibly after death, as clumps of hair clung to the body.
 There were signs of severe malnourishment, as well as surgical scars on the ankle and groin, and an L-shaped scar under the chin.